bueno/github-actions-beginners-guide-template/README.md

-# github-actions-guide
+# github-actions-beginners-guide-template

-This is my GitHub Repository to support my course Unreal CI/CD with GitHub Actions
+This is my GitHub repository to support my free course "Unreal CI/CD with GitHub Actions for beginners".